cxengage/cxengage.github.io/README.md

                      :twil-ml +MT3}))
 ```

-Parameters defined using the **message-template** option will be sent to the endpoint as the rendered
-version of the provided template.
-The template will have access to the canonical event record when
-being rendered.
-The value for the template can be any of the value types defined in the Notification DSL.
-Parameters which are to be templated, do not need to be defined in the main send parameter definition.

 #### on-success and on-failure

+The **on-success** and **on-failure** options can be used to provide additional actions to be
+taken based upon the success and/or failure of a command.
+One does not need to define both success
+and failure option if not required.

+In the presence of an **on-failure** option the failure of the command is swallowed and the reaction
+will continue processing after evaluating the *then* commands.
+The **on-failure** option will only be
+evaluated once a command has exhausted all of its defined retries.

+The **on-success** block is the only scope in which commands have access to the endpoint response
+values (those prefaced with a **$**).
+If the persistence of a response value is required for the
+duration of the reaction, a **set** command can be used to persist the value in a reaction variable.

 Example:
 ```clojure